ygqygq2/turbo-print-var/docs/04-user-guide.md

 **Q: Can I use template literals (backticks) for quotes?**

 A: Yes!
-Set `"turbo-print-log.quote": "`"` in your settings.
+Set `"turbo-print-var.quote": "`"` in your settings.

 ### Advanced Usage